LenchenL/documentation/UniGuide/UniGuide.md

 1. Open Git Bash.
-2. Paste the text below, substituting in your GitHub email address `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"` This creates a new ssh key, using the provided email as a label.
+2. Paste the text below, substituting in your GitHub email address `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"` This command creates a new ssh key, using the provided email as a label.
 3. When you're prompted to "Enter a file in which to save the key," press Enter.
 This accepts the default file location.
 4. At the prompt, type a secure passphrase.
 Press Enter if you will work without a passphrase.